prashantp91/prashantp91/README.md

 # 💫 About Me:
-👋 Hi, I’m Prashant Patil (@prashantp91) I'm passionate about coding 💻 and enjoy creating pencil drawings 🎨.
+👋 Hi, I’m Prashant Patil, passionate about coding💻 and enjoy creating pencil drawings🎨.
 During the day, I use my ingenuity and precision to construct lines of code, and at night, I bring my imagination to life on paper, sketching intricate scenes and characters, I'm passionate about both digital innovation and traditional artistry, so I'm the perfect blend of technical prowess and creative expression.
 You can explore my art work at https://prashantarts.netlify.app/index.html <br>
 🔭 I’m currently working on Java, Spring Boot, Microservices.<br>
 👀 I’m interested in Coding/Programming<br>
 🌱 I’m currently learning Microservices, AWS Cloud<br>